 Monterey Peninsula and Monterey City make a Great California Road Trip

 Many California “firsts” occurred in Monterey.
-These include California’s first theater, brick house, publicly funded school, public building and public library.
-Additionally California’s first printing press was in Monterey.
+For example, these include California’s first theater, brick house, publicly funded school, public building, and public library.
+Additionally, California’s first printing press was in Monterey.
 It printed The Californian, the first newspaper.
 Another first, Colton Hall, was built in 1849 by Walter Colton.
 It was originally a public school and government meeting place.
 It also hosted California’s first constitutional convention.

 Monterey, the city which is on the coast overlooking Monterey Bay, has so much to offer.
 The city has more than the well-renowned surf and beautiful beaches.
 It was founded in 1770 by missionary Junípero Serra and explorer Gaspar de Portolà.
 At the same time, Serra founded Mission San Carlos Borromeo.
 It was second in the chain of Spanish Missions of California.
 Originally near the presidio, the mission later moved a few miles south to its current location in Carmel.

-The other attractions in the area are wonderful places to visit and complement your trip to the peninsula.
+The other attractions in the area are wonderful places to visit and compliment your trip to the peninsula.

 Monterey Peninsula is one of the most diverse and beautiful areas in Northern California.
 Its colorful cities and historic locations make it an ideal getaway.
-The weather is mild, being right on the bay, and the views are spectacular.
+For example, the weather is mild, being right on the bay, and the views are spectacular.

 Monterey was actually the first capital of California after it was claimed by the United States.
 The city features a fine array of restaurants, boutiques, galleries, and inns.
 It also has several recreational opportunities.
 Monterey is host to a wide variety of festivals.

 A lot of the area’s economy is based on tourism.
-The bay itself is a wildlife preserve, so the expanses of rocky Northern California coastline are absolutely gorgeous.
+On the other hand, the bay itself is a wildlife preserve, so the expanses of rocky Northern California coastline are absolutely gorgeous.
 Personally I am a big fan of taking pictures everywhere I go, and the picturesque beauty of this place is well worth the trip, if only for the lovely photographic mementos.